tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 ## Hardware integration

-The USB differential clock generation is already integrated internally in the SoM.
+The USB differential clock generation is already integrated in the SoM.
+Here is the description of how it works internally.

 The extra free output clock may be looped back to the external input clock pin, so that the PLL provides a clock with an arbitrary frequency directly to the FPGA.